metagn-archives/DiscordG/README.md

 )""

-i am about the list the pros and cons, but first some that might be one of both
+I am about the list the pros and cons, but first some that might be both pros and cons.

 * Uses Groovy's JSON parsers which are very fast and/but directly return Java objects.